-All newly hired Regular employees shall be on probation for SIX (6) months, from the date of hire.
+- (a) All newly hired Regular employees shall be on probation for six (6) months, from the date of hire.
 During the probationary period the employee shall be entitled to all rights and benefits of this Agreement.
 After completion of the probationary period, seniority shall be effective from the original date of employment.
-If the employee's service with the District is broken during the probation period, then upon being re-employed the previous probation time shall be reinstated and the employee shall serve the balance of the SIX (6) months' probation period provided the break is TWELVE (12) months or less.
+If the employee's service with the District is broken during the probation period, then upon being reemployed the previous probation time shall be reinstated and the employee shall serve the balance of the six (6) months' probation period provided the break is twelve (12) months or less. - (b) For Part-time, Temporary and Casual employees, once the employee has completed twelve hundred (1200) hours worked and is on the "Part-time, Temporary and Casual Seniority List" a probationary period will not be required if the employee is hired in a Regular position.